 How many times has your heart sunk a little over not-quite-right strawberries?
-Maybe it was after not being able to resist early-season strawberries, the newfound impostors ruby red outside yet white and deplorably insipid inside.
-Perhaps you left perfectly ripe berries on the counter a day or three too long.
+Maybe it was after not being able to resist woefully unripe strawberries at the market, the newfound impostors ruby red outside yet white and deplorably insipid inside.
+Or perhaps you left perfectly ripe berries on the counter a day or three too long.
 Or maybe you simply lost your senses and bought too many brilliantly, lip-smackingly, perfectly ripe berries at the height of the season.
 Whatever your strawberry sadness, your solution is found in these roasted strawberries, which are sticky and just sweet enough with an intense, concentrated berry essence.